GiovannaMH/SDJava/Unit Testing - JUnit/MoreExamples.md

 3. **Text processing** (Word counter).
 4. **Simulation** (Traffic light system).

-Each example can be tested using JUnit to validate expected behavior.
-Let me know if you'd like further explanations or more examples!
+Each example can be tested using JUnit to validate the expected behaviour.